RenWro/42Berlin_push-swap/README.md

 Always analyze move cost from both A and B simultaneously.

 Exploit combined operations (rr, rrr) when directions match.

+---

+🧪 Valgrind Testing with Random Inputs
+You can test your program with 100 or 500 random integers, and automatically check for memory leaks and instruction count using the following Makefile targets:

+- **`bash
+make valgrind_100
+make valgrind_500`**

+These targets will:

+Compile the project (if not already built)

+Generate a random sequence of n unique integers using shuf

+Run ./push_swap with this sequence

+Pipe the result to valgrind to check for leaks

+(Optional) Use checker_linux to validate the result (commented by default)

+Count the number of operations performed

+Sample output:

+- **`🔢 Generating 100 random numbers...`**
+- **`🧪 Testing with 100 numbers`**
+- **`📊 Move count: 654`**

+You can tweak these targets in the Makefile if you'd like to adjust ranges, integrate the checker, or run without Valgrind.

+🐚 Shell Note (for fish users)
+If you are using the fish shell, remember to set your ARG like this:

+- **`fish
+set ARG "3 2 1"
+./push_swap $ARG | ./checker_linux $ARG`**

 ## 🧠 Author